In today's time, people are your biggest asset.

 Be a role model.

-You can manage people only when you to are doing it well.
+You can manage people only when you, too are doing it well.
 Only then will people be interested in following your steps.
-Being good at your work, aware of what's happening & what is the future plan - when someone is being led by a strong force, it surely motivates & inspires the staff to do better & give their 100 percent.
+Develop your leadership style & make sure you lead by example.
 You will be better equipped to train them too.
-Develop your leadership style & make sure you lead by example.
+Being good at your work, aware of what's happening & what is the future plan - when a strong force is leading someone, it surely motivates & inspires the staff to do better & give their 100 percent.

 Learning & growth opportunities.

 In today's time, it's all about learning & growing.
 People are interested to learn & grow.
-Since the pandemic, there has been a huge growth in learning as things have come online.
-As an owner, you can offer multiple growth opportunities - instructor-led room classes, educational videos or on-the-job training, seminars, etc.; the list is endless.
-This not only upgrades their skills & competencies gives them opportunities to grow.
+Since the pandemic, there has been a massive growth in learning as things have come online.
+As an owner, you can offer multiple growth opportunities - instructor-led room classes, educational videos or on-the-job training, seminars, etc. Technical skills like learning new techniques or interpersonal skills like communication, the list is endless.
+This not only upgrades their skills & competencies but also gives them opportunities to grow.

 One of the primary incentives to work is to earn money; that's the primary reason people look out while joining a workspace or opting in.
 Money plays an essential role in keeping the people motivated & put in that extra effort.
-The important thing as an owner that you can do is to provide them with a decent salary on par with the industry standard.
-Other benefits include insurance, advance pay, wellness program for mental health managing stress.
+The important thing you can do as an owner is to provide them with a decent salary on par with the industry standard.
+Other benefits include insurance, advance pay, promotions, incentives, bonus, etc. In India, for many people, the primary motivation is money (of course in the right sense), as many people work to support their families & provide them with a better standard of living.
+Also, with growing trends, things like wellness programs for mental health to manage stress paid leaves, etc. are seen as attractive indicators for the employees.

 Hire the right people.

 It always doesn't seem this easy.
-But state out clearly what your salon's vision is, the work culture & what kind of person is best for the role.
+But state clearly what your salon's vision is - the work culture & what kind of person is best for the role.
 Be clear with your expectations.
-Therefore while hiring, while you test them on technical skills necessary for the job, make sure you also gauze if they blend with the salon culture, mindset, and values.
+Therefore while hiring, while you test them on technical skills necessary for the job, ensure you also gauze if they blend with the salon culture, mindset, and values.
 This will help you build a where you both share the same vision & mission; it makes both of them be on the same page & create a thriving environment for both parties.

 Set clear expectations.